OSCILLOSCOPE: BASE GUIDE

 Learning the oscilloscope (also scopemeter or scope)

-the basic working concepts and the possible uses of
+basic working concepts and the possible uses of

 a scopemeter.
-It is not depending from
+It is not depending on

 performances and cost of the instrument.

 For reader, beginner or not, who has a basic knowledge about electric

 unit measurement and wants to know and learn to use this

 great instrument not so complex in spite of the high number

 of keys, knobs and selectors impressive at first glance.

 Just in case nobody did teach you at school.

 Here you will find explanation of basic principles and working modes